 On a related topic, here’s an interesting observation on Ballmer’s strategy to achieve online dominance: A strategy of bottomless-pit online spending.
 I certainly hope that’s not Steve’s primary strategy.
 (Maybe it’s his Plan B)

 Microsoft is still having one heck of a time grabbing a toe-hold in the internet market.
-And a new Mary-Jo Foley post chronicles this latest step by Microsoft: Splitting the Platform and Services unit in two.
+A new Mary-Jo Foley post chronicles this latest step by Microsoft: Splitting the Platform and Services unit in two.
 In my opinion, this is a long overdue move by Microsoft and shows the difficulty of large companies transitioning business focus.

 For those looking for what’s next after Vista, Windows 7 may arrive sooner than you think.